Determination of isometric real-analytic metric and spectral invariants for elastic Dirichlet-to-Neumann map on Riemannian manifolds: Introduction

-The elastic Lam\'{e} operator is a complicated ``exotic'' differential operator because its second-order terms are not merely the Laplacian or even the Laplace-Beltrami operator of a nontrivial metric (see \cite{Avr10}, \cite{Avr8} or \cite{Avr7}).
-Such operator has a wide range of applications (see \cite{Kupr}, \cite{LaLi}, \cite{Full}, \cite{Ar} and \cite{KLV}).
+The elastic Lam\'{e} operator is a complicated ``exotic'' differential operator because its second-order terms are not merely the Laplacian or even the Laplace-Beltrami operator of a nontrivial metric (see \cite{Avr7}, \cite{Avr10}, \cite{Full}, \cite{KLV}, \cite{Kupr}, \cite{KGB}, \cite{LaLi}, \cite{SV} and \cite{So}).
 The study of the elastic Dirichlet-to-Neumann map is important in areas such as geophysical exploration (for example, one may explore the interior structure of the earth by measuring the displacements and tractions of the earth's surface by earthquakes (or artificial earthquakes)), materials characterization and acoustic emission of many important materials and nondestructive testing (see \cite{NU1} and \cite{NU2}).
+However, the commutativity properties (which are usually applied for scalar differential operators) are not valid for the elastic Dirichlet-to-Neumann map, so there are additional difficulties in the elastic case (see also, p.$\,$166 of \cite{Isak}).

 0.16 true cm